Highland Park police take a man into custody over the July 4th parade shooting

 Officials say a person of interest in the July Fourth mass shooting has been taken into custody.

 Robert E. Crimo III was spotted driving a silver Honda Fit in north Chicago hours after the attack.
-When an officer tried to "initiate a traffic stop," the 22-year-old attempted to flee, Highland Park Police Chief Lou Jogmen said in a briefing Monday evening.
+When an officer tried to "initiate a traffic stop," Crimo attempted to flee, Highland Park Police Chief Lou Jogmen said in a briefing Monday evening.

 "A brief pursuit went on," but ultimately Crimo gave himself up, Jogmen said, adding that he was "taken into custody without incident."